yiisoft/yii2-app-advanced/docs/guide/start-testing.md

 Yii2 Advanced Application uses Codeception as its primary test framework.
 There are already some sample tests prepared in `tests` directory of `frontend`, `backend`, and `common`.
+In order for the following procedure to work, it is assumed that the application has been initialized using the `dev` environment.
+In case tests need to be executed within a `Production` environment, `yii_test` and `yii_test.bat` must be manually copied from the `environments/dev` folder into the project root directory.
-Tests require **additional database**, which will be cleaned up between tests.
+Tests require an **additional database**, which will be cleaned up between tests.
 Create database `yii2advanced_test` in mysql (according to config in `common/config/test.php`) and execute:

 ```